QSchlegel/dIAM/README.md

 # dIAM

-##welcome to the dIAM project, our goal is to connect passkeys and DIDs to create a new paradigm of VCs
+## Welcome to the dIAM project, our goal is to connect passkeys and DIDs
+to create a new paradigm of VCs